 Alcoholic beverages and drinks during meals.

-East Africa visa: Must be applied for online.
+East Africa visa, to be applied for online.

 Optional gratuities for guides.